RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 ### TS.ADD

-Append a new sample to the time series.
-If the time series has not been created yet with `TS.CREATE` - it will be automatically created.
+Append a new sample to a time series.

+If the time series does not exist - it will be automatically created.

 ```sql
 TS.ADD key timestamp value [RETENTION retentionTime] [ENCODING [COMPRESSED|UNCOMPRESSED]] [CHUNK_SIZE size] [ON_DUPLICATE policy] [LABELS {label value}...]